jpetrucciani/nix/hosts/pluto/README.md

 # pluto

-This is my personal M1 Pro Macbook, running MacOS and using nix-darwin and home-manager to manage things.
+This is my personal M2 Max Macbook, running MacOS and using nix-darwin and home-manager to manage things.

 ## setup